Skip to content

 Will premiums ever increase or can my policy expire?

-Final expense whole life typically has level premiums that never go up and coverage for life as long as premiums are paid on time.
+Final expense whole life typically has level premiums that do not increase and coverage designed to last for life as long as premiums are paid on time.

 How fast can I get covered?

-Many simplified-issue applications are decisioned the same day or within a few days.
-Guaranteed-issue approvals are often immediate.
+Many simplified-issue applications are decisioned within minutes to a few days.
+Guaranteed-issue approvals are often immediate after basic eligibility checks.